zellerin/tls-server-pocs/README.md

     Handle the connection while doing nothing else.

-    Serve just one cliet at time: on connection, read the requests and handle them as they arrive.
-When the client sends go-away frame, close connection and be ready to serve another client.
+    Serve just one client at time: when it connects, read the incoming requests and handle them as they arrive.
+When the client sends go-away frame, close the connection and be ready to serve another client.

-    Obviously, there is little overhead and this version is actually pretty fast, especially with request pilelining.
+    Obviously, there is little overhead and this version is actually pretty fast - for one client and in ideal conditions (especially with request pilelining).

 <a id="x-28TLS-SERVER-3ADO-NEW-CONNECTION-20-28METHOD-20NIL-20-28T-20T-20-28EQL-20-3ATHREAD-29-29-29-29"></a>